-You have one opportunity to challenge a course.
-If you do not successfully complete, or you fail the course taken via the challenge for credit process, you are not permitted to challenge the course a second time.
+Search Undergraduate Calendar second time.
 You must instead register in the full course and complete it successfully in order to receive credit.
 If you do not successfully complete the requirements of the course taken via the challenge for credit process you will be assigned a grade of "F" (failure).